Your diet is written all over your face. Okay, that might sound extreme, but it’s actually quite true.

 Sometimes, it’s not the skin on our face that can be a worry.
 Spider veins and varicose veins can be painful, heavy, and unsightly… especially in shorts (and summer dress) season.

-CircuVein contains two naturally sourced (and powerful) bioflavonoids (diosmin and hesperidin, specifically) that have been clinically proven to reduce both the symptoms and visible signs of swollen veins.
+CircuVein contains two naturally sourced (and powerful) bioflavonoids (diosmin and hesperidin, specifically) that have been clinically proven to support the health of blood vessels.
 It’s a food-based supplement to the rescue!

 A good night’s sleep is a key ingredient for great skin.
 Not only will you look and feel more refreshed and bright-eyed, you’ll also benefit from reduced stress.
 Not enough sleep can wreak havoc on your skin by triggering a release of cortisol.
 Cortisol is one of our stress hormones, and it can increase inflammation in our body which affects our skin.
 It can even trigger a bout of eczema or psoriasis.

 Getting to sleep can be easier for some than for others, but proper sleep hygiene is good for everyone.
 Stay away from brightly lit screens for a least an hour before bed, get in the dark by 10 pm, and make sure your bedroom is cool are 3 ways to get a deeper, more rejuvenating night’s sleep.
 Your skin will thank you :)